August 17, 2016

 Got dark hair with lighter highlights?
 You’re probably familiar with this special property possessed by hydrogen peroxide that is taken advantage of in the hairdressing industry.
 Peroxide is not only a powerful bleaching agent, it is also a wonderful cleaning agent that can be used to kill bacteria and works as a superb disinfectant killing surface bacteria and viruses in as little as 30 seconds.

 You can clean just about anything with it.

-Now, the standard “recipe” for most cleaning tips involves equal amounts 3% hydrogen peroxide and water, but the uses for it are infinite!
+Now, the standard “recipe” for most cleaning services tips involves equal amounts 3% hydrogen peroxide and water, but the uses for it are infinite!
 Put some in a spray bottle and spritz over dirty counters or on spill stains on the carpet (be careful with this, because hydrogen peroxide does act like a bleach, albeit a lot slower, so make sure you don’t do this on dark carpet, or dilute it a lot more).
 Let it sit and bubble, and then wipe away!

 And we mean everything, even the nitty gritty stuff.
 Literally.